 September 18, 2018 City Council Meeting

-On April 26, 2018, the City Council considered the recommendation forwarded by the Planning Commission to approve the updated General Plan and associated Land Use Map with certain edits to the document and amending the land use designation for Gateway Park as Passive-Recreation.
-The City Council continued the public hearing to a future date to allow Staff to incorporate comments and concerns received by the public and City Council.
-The continued public hearing has been scheduled for September 18th.
+The City Council approved the updated General Plan and associated Land Use Map with certain edits to the document and amending the land use designation for Gateway Park as Passive-Recreation.

 Click here to view the Staff Report (scroll down to Public Hearings Item No. 1)

 Since the April 26th meeting, Staff updated the General Plan and its associated environmental document to address public and City Council concerns.
 Below are the "clean" and "track change" versions of the General Plan document.

 Click here to view the General Plan (clean).
 Please ignore the Table of Contents in the clean version as the page numbers do not correspond at this time.
 Refer to the page numbers located at the bottom right corner of the document.

 - Acronyms and Abbreviations - Page 18

 - Conservation & Open Space Element - Page 57

 - Social Services Element - Page 105

 - Noise Element - Page 163